alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + d) Attempt to paste the text to it.
   + e) :white_check_mark: **Verify:** paste succeeds

-### Verify by:

-+ Security group policy that blocks clip board access

 ## 7. Data ingress

 ### We claim: